deeplearning4j/deeplearning4j/modelserver.md

 # Model Server for Machine Learning and AI

-Deeplearning4j serves machine-learning models for inference in production using the free developer edition of SKIL, the [Skymind Intelligence Layer](https://skymind.ai/products).
+Deeplearning4j serves machine-learning models for inference in production using the free community edition of SKIL, the [Skymind Intelligence Layer CE](https://skymind.ai/products).

 A model server serves the parametric machine-learning models that makes decisions about data.
 It is used for the inference stage of a machine-learning workflow, after data pipelines and model training.
 A model server is the tool that allows data science research to be deployed in a real-world production environment.